adeebkor/adeebkor.github.io/_pages/about.md

 ---

 I am a PhD student at the University of Cambridge and a SLAB Fellow at the University of Malaya.
-My PhD work is on scientific computing, where I developed fast, high-order finite element solver for acoustic simulation.
-In particular, I developed a solver for focused ultrasound application.
-Prior to my PhD, I completed a MPhil in Scientific Computing at the University of Cambridge and a MSc in Mathematics at the National University of Malaysia.
-I also holds a BEng in Mechanical Engineering from the University of Malaya.
-My research interests include scientific computing, computational acoustics, and open-source software development.
+My PhD research focuses on the development of a fast, high-order finite element solver for acoustic simulation, particularly a solver for focused ultrasound applications.
+Prior to my PhD, I completed an MPhil in Scientific Computing at the University of Cambridge and an MSc in Mathematics at the National University of Malaysia.
+I also hold a BEng in Mechanical Engineering from the University of Malaya.
+My research interests include computational acoustics, high-performance computing, and open-source software development.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->